DevExpress/devextreme-documentation/concepts/05 UI Components/Calendar/00 Getting Started with Calendar/10 Specify Available Dates.md

 Use the [min](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#min) and [max](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#max) properties to specify the range of available dates.
 You can also use the [disabledDates](/Documentation/ApiReference/UI_Components/dxCalendar/Configuration/#disabledDates) property to disable certain dates.
-For example, the code below disables all Sundays and limits the range of dates to year 2022.
+For example, the code below disables all Sundays and limits the range of dates to 2022.

 ---
 ##### jQuery